 - 2-1-1.
-Open Vivado and create a blank project lab6 2 1. - 2-1-2.
+Open Vivado and create a blank project lab6_2_1. - 2-1-2.
 Create and add the Verilog module to provide the desired functionality. - 2-1-3.
+Develop a testbench and validate the design. - 2-1-4.
+Add the appropriate board related master XDC file to the project and edit it to include the related pins.
+Note: You may have to add the CLOCK_DEDITCATED_ROUTE property for the Clk pin depending on which switch you select. - 2-1-5.
 Synthesize the design and view the schematic under the Synthesized Design process group.
-Indicate what kind and how many resources are used.. - 2-1-4.
-Develop a testbench and validate the design. - 2-1-5.
-Create and add the XDC file, assigning Clock input to SW15, Clear\n to SW0, Enable to SW1, and Q to LED7-LED0. - 2-1-6.
-Implement the design.
+Indicate what kind and how many resources are used. - 2-1-6.
+Implement the design. - 2-1-7.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality. - 2-1-8.
+Counters can also be implemented using D flip-flops since a T flip-flop can be constructed using a D flip-flop as shown below.